HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: OPTIONAL\
 **Mandatory in HGR**: Y\
 **Data Type**: String\
-**Description**: The spatial reference system(or coordinate reference system) framework used to measure the Heritage Asset’s location(s )on the surface of Earth as coordinates \
+**Description**: The spatial reference system (or coordinate reference system) framework used to measure the Heritage Asset’s location(s )on the surface of Earth as coordinates.\
 **Validation Rules**: required\
 **Acceptable Values**: EPSG 27700 | EPSG 4326